deepgram/kur/docs/source/build_docs.rst

 Actually Building Everything
 ----------------------------

-Then you can build the documentation with:
+From the root of the repository, enter the documentation directory (``cd docs``) and then you can build the documentation with:

 .. code:: bash

 	$ make html

-This will put the root HTML page at ``docs/_build/html/index.html`` relative to the root of the repository.
+This will put the root HTML page at ``docs/build/html/index.html`` relative to the root of the repository.

 .. note::